meenakshiravisankar/pytorch_objectdetecttrack/README.md

 python3 yolo_video.py --input <path-to-video>
 ```

 The above generates a video with detection and counts traffic participants.
 It also generates log file with the time at which they are counted.
-The computation for object detection is ~0.23s per frame.
+The computation for object detection is ~0.23s per frame. -->

-**Method 2**
+**Method**

 Track the traffic participants continuously through the frames for a stable count.
 The only assumption here is that we know the region of zebra crossing (this can be acheived with a detection pipeline) to detect pedestrians crossing and ignore the rest of the people walking.

+Run the following commands
 ```
 git clone git@github.com:meenakshiravisankar/pytorch_objectdetecttrack.git
+cd pytorch_objectdetecttrack
+bash setup.sh
-cd pytorch_objectdetecttrack/config
+cd config
 bash download_weights.sh
 ```
-To run
+To run the script
 ```
 python3 traffic_tracker.py --input <path-to-video> --output(optional) <path-to-video> --activity(optional) <directory-to-save-log>
 ```